 Piping Technology & Products can perform numerous types of AIV analyses for a variety of applications and projects.

 Acoustic Induced Vibration Hold Down Support Design and Testing

-PT&P custom designed a heavy duty hold-down pipe clamp and stanchion to accommodate the acoustic induced vibrations on the flare line at an LNG plant.
+PT&P custom designed a heavy-duty hold-down pipe clamp and stanchion to accommodate the acoustic induced vibrations on the flare line at an LNG plant.
 Extensive Finite Element Analysis was run on multiple (30) designs.
 Once satisfied, engineers approved the fabrication of our design.

-Customer was able to restrain the acoustic induced vibration on the flare line and start the LNG plant.
+The customer was able to restrain the acoustic induced vibration on the flare line and start the LNG plant.
 This plant is now shipping gas around the globe.

 AIV (Acoustic Induced Vibration) Supports Supplied in conjunction with active LNG Releases

-Customer was able to retrofit installed cryogenic pipe supports with reinforcement pads to accommodate additional stresses caused by unanticipated acoustic vibration.
+The customer was able to retrofit installed cryogenic pipe supports with reinforcement pads to accommodate additional stresses caused by unanticipated acoustic vibration.
 Lead times were set and PT&P beat the scheduled module “sail” dates.